|Home||Project Publications||Photos, Videos||Drawings||Measurements||Bibliography||About Us|

 It must be stressed that the relationships to the celestial bodies that we have discovered in Crete were the result of long-term systematic observations on the part of the Minoans.
 The alignments to these bodies were very important, and this is perhaps most clearly demonstrated by the change in the orientation of the west side of the central court at Phaistos when the old palace was replaced by the new palace ca 1750.
 The new orientation was to the highest peak of the mountain in the south behind which the bright star Canopus became visible in the southern sky as a result of the phenomenon of precession, the slow rotation of the earth’s axis that completes one revolution in about 26,000 years (Blomberg & Henriksson 2007a).
 The heliacal rising of the star was three days before the autumn equinox following its long period of invisibility during the summer months.
 It would have been an excellent harbinger of the autumn equinox and the new year.
 The retention at Knossos of the orientation of the earlier EM III “palace” for the Old Palace when it was built in MM IB (Catling 1973-1974, 34) also shows the importance of alignments in the case of the autumn equinox, which does not change due to precession.

 The orientations to important calendar points that existed for all Minoan buildings that we investigated reveal that the construction of calendars was a primary goal of Minoan astronomy.
-This presupposes a longstanding tradition of sky watching and recording with respect to the sun, the moon and the bright stars that began probably as early as the fourth millennium.
+This presupposes a longstanding tradition of sky watching and recording with respect to the sun, the moon and the bright stars that began probably not later than the fourth millennium.
 The orientations to Arcturus at four sites reveal also the Minoan use of this important calendar star for the agricultural year, as it was later used by the Greeks.
 We have not investigated Minoan interest in the planets.

 By the end of the third millennium, the Minoan astronomers had acquired a deep understanding of the motions of the sun and the moon and were able to construct both a lunar and a solar calendar that could be kept accurate through time by simple methods.
 There are the archaeological remnants of a calendar regulator that had once functioned—and still functions—in the most sacred part of the old palace at Knossos (Henriksson & Blomberg 2011).
 It consisted of an alabaster bowl embedded in the floor in the darkest part of the Central Palace Sanctuary (Fig. 2).